sachinkumaranumula/k8s_terrarium/README.md

 # How do I get going?
 Pick the cloud provider from `terraform` directory and get going.
-> :info: Google Cloud is the only provider right now and has been picked as a tribute to them for giving us Borg/K8s
+> :trollface: Google Cloud is the only provider right now and has been picked as a tribute to them for giving us Borg/K8s

 ## gCloud